Superfamily Papilionoidea - Butterflies and Skippers

 Synonyms and other taxonomic changes

-BugGuide currently follows the taxonomy and nomenclature in A Catalogue of the Butterflies of the United States and Canada
+BugGuide primarily follows the taxonomy and nomenclature in A Catalogue of the Butterflies of the United States and Canada

 . (see this discussion